-New 10-Year Plan places Arts and Culture at the centre of Vancouver city-building
+New 10-Year Plan places Arts, Culture, and Equity at the centre of Vancouver city-building

 Vancouver City Council adopted a new 10-year cultural plan that significantly enhances City support for the city’s vibrant artistic community.
 Entitled Culture Shift: Blanketing the City in Arts and Culture, the plan addresses critical challenges and opportunities and provides a strategic framework including directions actions.
 A music strategy addresses challenges specific to the music commuty and creates a Music Task Force to advance the strategy.